trullock/NanoIoC/readme.md

 ## Getting Started

-`Container.Current` is a static instance of `IContainer`.
+`Container.Global` is a static instance of `IContainer`.
 You can use this as your entry point.

 ### Registering Dependencies

 Use either of these methods:

 <pre>
-void Container.Current.Register<TAbstract, TConcrete>(Lifecycle lifecycle);
+void IContainer.Register<TAbstract, TConcrete>(Lifecycle lifecycle);
-void Container.Current.Register(Type abstract, Type concrete, Lifecycle lifecycle);
+void IContainer.Register(Type abstract, Type concrete, Lifecycle lifecycle);
 </pre>

 ### Resolving Dependencies: